 The famous Omaha Firmature brothers founded the Brothers Cocktail Lounge in 1966.
 Although I had long heard the name Firmature in Omaha lore, I did not truly know all that much about them.
 According to the Omaha census of 1940, Joseph and Barbara Firmature had three sons Ernest, Joseph, Jr., and Robert (known later as Ernie, Jay, and Bobby.)

-Joseph and Barbara Firmature were credited with having started Trentino’s; later to become Angie’s Steakhouse (now the site of the new Bluebarn Theatre.)
-Trentino’s were one of Omaha’s original Italian steakhouses.
+Relative Jon Firmature wrote in to clear up a mistake of mine.
+Joseph and Barbara Firmature, the brothers’ parents, were not credited with having started Trentino’s; Trentino’s on 10th and Pacific was actually started by Joseph’s brother and sister in law, Sam and Helen Firmature.
+Trentino’s was one of Omaha’s original Italian steakhouses and would later become Angie’s Steakhouse (now the site of the new Bluebarn Theatre.)
 The boys learned the business by working along side their parents in the Italian tradition.
-The brothers would go on to create, own and operate a number of Omaha’s favorite establishments such as the cocktail lounge in Angie’s steakhouse, Firmature’s Restaurant at 7775 Cass St; Gas Lamp (30th & Leavenworth); The Brothers; Cheyenne Social Club; the Tickertape, long time favorite lunch spot on 17th and Douglas; and Firmatures’ Sidewalk Café at Regency.
+The brothers would go on to create, own and operate a number of Omaha’s favorite establishments such as the cocktail lounge in Angie’s Steakhouse, Firmature’s Restaurant at 7775 Cass St; Gas Lamp (30th & Leavenworth); The Brothers; Cheyenne Social Club; the Tickertape, long time favorite lunch spot on 17th and Douglas; and Firmatures’ Sidewalk Café at Regency.
 Ernie Firmature also ran the Mt.
 Fuji at 72nd & Blondo.
 Later cousin Jim joined the ranks as well as sons, Tom and Steve.
 Check out this OWH article for more details on this incredible family.

 Gas Lamp, Ticker Tape Lounge and the Brothers presented for your pleasure.